Polyurethane is a clear coat that protects surfaces from moisture, water, scratches, and other damage. So, can you apply polyurethane over gel stain?

 - Allow the finish to dry fully (cure) before using it.

-Gel Stain vs Gel Polyurethane
+Gel Stain vs. Gel Polyurethane

 Gel stain has a high level of urethane in its formula.
 The high amount of urethane makes it durable and water-resistant.
 Because of its formula (make-up), gel stain is often called gel polyurethane.

-Both of these two finishes don’t need to penetrate a surface to stick.
-Instead, they can stay over the top layer and stick there.
 However, gel stain has a softer finish and enhances the color of the wood.
-On the other hand, polyurethane is a clear coats that doesn’t have a color.
+On the other hand, polyurethane is a clear coat that doesn’t have a color.

 While gel stain is durable enough for indoor surfaces, you must seal it for outdoor surfaces because it isn’t enough to withstand outdoor elements for too long.